RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Lutris

-Lutris runs only on Unix so it's only present as a placeholder in the es_systems.cfg templates for macOS and Windows.
+Lutris runs only on Unix so it's only present as a placeholder in the es_systems.xml templates for macOS and Windows.

 These games are executed via the Lutris binary (well it's actually a Python script), and you simply create a shell script per game using the syntax `lutris lutris:rungame/<game name>`